Dr. Olga Krasa-Ryabets

 The Water Hen (actor), Rotten Kid Dong Sells His Ma (actor, musical director), Ibsen’s Lady from the Sea (actor) and Tales from the Middle Ages (actor, co-author).
 Kryštof is a graduate of the Prague Conservatory (Classical Percussion) and is currently completing a BA at the Royal Conservatory in Den Haag (Jazz Improvisation and Vibraphone).

-Jana is a Czech painter, curator and book collector.
-She holds an MFA in Painting from the University of Ostrava, Faculty of Fine Arts and has worked extensively in the Prague gallery scene (DOX, MoMA) between 2010 – 15.
+Jana is a Czech painter and book collector.
+She holds an MFA in Painting from the University of Ostrava, Faculty of Fine Arts.
+Jana currently studies Master’s Programme in Visual Cultures, Curating and Contemporary Art at Aalto University Helsinki and among others has recently assisted in artist supportive projects for refugees organized by NGO Turvapaikanhakijoiden tuki ry in Helsinki.
+Previously she has worked in the Prague gallery scene (DOX, AMoYA) from 2010 – 15.
 Over the years, Jana has collaborated with CenAR as a scenographer, producer and curator.
-Jana currently lives in Helsinki with filmmaker Sampo Siren and their son.
+Jana currently lives in Helsinki with filmmaker Sampo Siren and their son Johan.

 Fabiola is an artist-researcher and a theatre director based in Amsterdam.
 She is a member of ASCA (Amsterdam School of Cultural Analysis) and Lecturer at the Department of Theatre Studies, University of Amsterdam.
 She holds a joint PhD in Theatre Studies (Art History and Performance Studies, Sapienza University of Rome and ASCA, University of Amsterdam) with a dissertation titled The Trained Experience: A Study on the Relationship between Meditation Practices and the Actor’s System of Knowledge.
 She is also involved in multidisciplinary research projects on the topic of theatre in prison and probation.
 Her research in the field of theatre and performance studies focus primarily on Theatre History (especially 17th Century Theatre and Commedia dell’Arte), Applied Theatre, 20th Century Acting Theories and Techniques, Actor’s Training, Performance Creation, and Practices-based Research.